-(left) "Il Passero Solitario" (The Solitary Bird - it opens in another window) by Giacomo Leopardi in a shop window; (right) poster of a photo of Beniamino Gigli playing an accordion (manufactured at Castelfidardo near Recanati)
+(left) "Il Passero Solitario" (The Solitary Bird) by Giacomo Leopardi in a shop window; (right) poster of a photo of Beniamino Gigli playing an accordion (manufactured in Castelfidardo near Recanati)

 Mortal life, will not brighten/ with new light, or new dawn,/ once lovely youth is gone./ It will be lonely to the end.
 Translation by A. S. Kline.

 In his poems Leopardi chanted human unhappiness once youth is gone.
 Very often he made reference to sites of his natio borgo selvaggio (wild native place) and Italians enjoy visiting them as they know his poems by heart (and in case they have forgotten some passages there are reminders everywhere).

 Beniamino Gigli (1890-1957) is another famous son of Recanati.
 He was the most famous tenor of his generation.
 See a page on one of his performances at Terme di Caracalla in 1939.

 (left) S. Domenico: Glory of St. Vincenzo Ferrer by Lorenzo Lotto (ca 1508); (right) S. Francesco: resurrection by Palma il Giovane (late XVIth century)